Lima Free Walking Tour: The Best Way to Explore the City!

 This square was built in the early 20th century and was named for the large monument to the liberator Jose de San Martin which sits in the middle of the plaza.
 You will learn a little about Jose de San Martin and the history of popular gatherings in the square.

-After spending time in San Martin Square, you’ll head over the Main Square, where you’ll be given some free time to look around and take some photos before meeting in front of the Government Palace to see the changing of the guard.
+Then you’ll head over the Main Square, where you’ll be given some free time to look around and take some photos before meeting in front of the Government Palace to see the changing of the guard.

 The House of Peruvian Literature